Kot Engenharia

 Figure 3: Computer model of the trick.
 SOURCE: Kot Collection.

-To validate the model, the components were analyzed separately based on the stresses collected by the strain gauges during loading of the wagon.
-Figures 4 and 5 show the strain results obtained during calibration.
+Subsequently, to validate the model, the components were analyzed separately based on the forces recorded by the strain gauges during the loading of the railcar.
+Figures 4 and 5 show the deformation results obtained during the calibration.

 Figure 4: Deformations obtained in the bogie beam during model calibration.
 SOURCE: Kot Collection.